techstep/pavise/docs/extensions.md

 What we need to ensure, in that case, is that as we increase the number of copies of the application running, we do not overload the database.
 Similarly, we will need to distribute the database, possibly using a cluster system like Galera for MySQL/MariaDB, or ClusterControl for PostgreSQL.

 Now, if we need to distribute this to additional regions, we could replicate the same process in each data center.
 (See #7 for deployment strategies.)
 The problem will be ensure that the data are identical across regions.
 We would need to make sure that our database sync strategies (which depend largely on the DBMS we are using) are up to the task.
 In our favor, the data changes are not overly large and continuous, and the hashes are not tied to specific ID numbering, so concerns about partition robustness and consistency are a little lower than other applications.

+Moreover, since the data should be the same all over the world, we could use a GSLB (global server load balancer) to route traffic accordingly; if the containers in one data center go down, the proxy's requests can go through a different one automatically, even if that one isn't necessarily close.

 3. "What are some strategies you might use to update the service with new URLs?
 Updates may be as much as 5 thousand URLs a day with updates arriving every 10 minutes."